richardboehme/lexorank/README.md

 </details>
 <br />

-Another [benchmark](benchmarks/move_to_benchmark.rb) checks how the internal algorithm which calculated new ranks performs.
+Another [benchmark](benchmarks/move_to_benchmark.rb) checks how the internal algorithm which calculates new ranks performs.
 This method is still subject to optimization but one can see here that finding a rank between two close ranks takes significantly more time than finding a rank between two more different ranks.

 <details>
 <summary>Results (rank length of 100,000 letters):</summary>